SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/sorting.md

 For an unsorted collection, you have to go through each item of the collection in order to get the first highest value, then again for second highest, etc.

 For a sorted collection, the highest value will either be the first value or the last value.
-The $k$-highest is at the $k^{th}$ position.
+The <i>k</i>-highest is at the <i>k</i><sup>th</sup> position.
 Thus, it reduces to a single-operation task.

 ### Example 2: Finding the number of unique items in a collection